PoemaIX/KSKB-IX/docs/index-en.md

     * [Communities](RS.md#announcement-control-via-bgp-communities)
     * In a nutshell: **Config the RS session as peering session**
     * You can connect to this RS without any concern, we will do IRR and RPKI validation for you.
-    * A BGP connection with `RS Regular 1` is mandatory and you must **announce at least one IPv6 route from your own network**.
+    * A BGP connection with `RS Peering` is mandatory and you must **announce at least one IPv6 route from your own network**.
     * IP Address(Link-local mode): `fe80::1980:1:1 % eth1`
     * IP Address(Regular mode): `2404:f4c0:f70e:1980::1:1`
 * RS2<a name="RS2"></a>